 Deleting unused indexes

-When you change or remove an index from the index configuration, the original index is not deleted from the Datastore automatically.
-This gives you the opportunity to leave an older version of the app running while new indexes are being built, or to revert to the older version immediately if a problem is discovered with a newer version.
+When you change or remove an index from the index configuration, the original index is not deleted from your Datastore mode database automatically.
+This gives you the opportunity to leave an older version of the application running while new indexes are being built, or to revert to the older version immediately if a problem is discovered with a newer version.

 When you are sure that old indexes are no longer needed, you can delete them